alvinj/Finance-DesktopClient/README.md

 Finance
 =======

-This is the client-side component of a 'Finance' application I'm building.
+This is the "desktop client" of a 'Finance' application I'm building.

 The code is based on the book, Mastering Ext JS, so you'll see a lot of 'Packt' code in this codebase, at least initially.
 As I learn more about